arnolddevos/FlowActors/README.md

 * Compared to Spark, Storm or Akka clusters, flowlib is for smaller asynchronous systems.
 There are many of these!

 * Compared to Functional Reactive Programming, there is no global synchronization of messages flows (signals and behaviours in FRP) nor any other glitch suppression strategy.

+Important Caveats:

+* This an experimental library for now.
+I hope to have something well-proven soon.
+* This page is in draft form until I test my examples and post more complete example code.
+* The source is [on github](https://github.com/arnolddevos/FlowActors) but the repository will likely be renamed to remove the reference to actors.
+* Updated 29/12/2013 to reflect API changes: a type parameter for `Action`; `Supervisor` parameter for `run()`; `(p: Process) * (n: Int) == p*n` no longer holds.

 ## Without Further Ado: A Graph